joshbegley/nyt-latest/previous.md

 `Despite loss, Denver can still make the playoffs with a Week 18 win, while Cincinnati must win and receive some help. `\
 https://nytimes.com/athletic/6023431/2024/12/28/broncos-bengals-score-result-takeaways/

-**Live Updates: Plane Crashes at South Korean Airport, Killing at Least 23**\
+**Live Updates: Jeju Air Flight Crashes in South Korea, Killing Many**\
-`The passenger plane, operated by South Korea’s Jeju Air, was landing when it went off the runway.
+`The passenger plane was landing when it went off the runway in Muan.
 The flight came from Bangkok and was carrying 181 people.`\
 https://nytimes.com/live/2024/12/28/world/south-korea-plane-crash

 **Noah Cates continues to surge, Matvei Michkov benched as Flyers skate past Ducks**\